 Shì qù tán shēnɡyi, rén zài jiānɡhú, shēn bù yóu jǐ a!

-Last but not least, a clever gangster knows the price they have to pay for the lifestyle they lead.
+Last but not least, a clever gangster knows the price they have to pay for the life they lead.
 Thus, the most important motto in the underworld:

 You pay for what you do, sooner or later.